sajidhamdard/learnjavascript/notes/08-let_const_var-hindi.md

 - for example

 ```
+console.log(val);
 var val = 300;
 ```

-- console.log(val); //allowed and value will be undefined here
+- allowed and value will be undefined here